 Insights Into the Industry

 Looking into the future, Chris hopes the industry takes an interest in using rides to educate families and children.
 He’s particularly interested in planet conservation, and sees an opportunity to educate riders about caring for the environment.
 He hopes to see riders coming away from dark rides having learned deeper lessons.
-“It would be great if guests experienced a fun ride and thought, “I want to make sure we protect our planet & animals.’”
+“It would be great if guests experienced a fun ride and thought, “I want to make sure we protect our planet and animals.’”

 Having a passion for the environment himself, Chris appreciates how environmentally-conscious Sally Dark Rides is as a company, noting on his projects, the team works to recycle as much as they can from the site.